 Winter often leads to inefficient energy usage.
-Did you know, for example, that space heating alone accounts for 45% of a commercial building’s energy consumption?
-A building that is not energy efficient is not only not only expensive, but it also has serious environmental impacts.
+Did you know, for example, that space heating alone accounts for 42% of a commercial building’s energy consumption?
+A building that is not energy efficient is not only expensive, but it also has serious environmental impacts.
 In fact, 39% of CO2 emissions are produced by buildings and construction work.

 If you want to lower the energy consumption of your commercial building, and make it more sustainable, it will translate to lower energy bills and a cleaner footprint – and you can start right here with our tips for marketing your commercial property more energy efficient this winter.

 Whether you’re a landlord, a business owner, or a building manager, you can save a significant amount of money if you make your building or commercial space more energy efficient.

 One way of doing this is by ensuring that your HVAC system is running as efficiently as possible.
 HVAC systems contribute around 40% to a commercial building’s energy consumption, and that figure is only set to double in the coming years.
 You can streamline the efficiency of your commercial building by hiring a reputable company to ensure that your HVAC system is running smoothly.

 Fortunately, commercial buildings are generally midsize, making it easier to retrofit them for energy efficient features.
 Larger buildings, like skyscrapers and manufacturing facilities, are comparatively more difficult to turn green.
 That being said, there are some factors that can contribute to a commercial building being a CO2 guzzler, including floor layout and the age of the building.

 Once you’ve preempted the winter months by having your building retrofitted for energy efficiency, it’s much easier to maintain your HVAC and other related systems.
 These are just some of the ways you can improve the energy efficiency of your commercial space.